NS24303/NetTools/README.md

 - split output to grab model and serial
 - convert field to lower case
 - perform boolen check on output

+# arp_table_format
+Take unformatted output of arp and format into table